ccy0326-ship-it/WeareGroup31/Team31_DESIGN_DOC.md

 - Can I get a refund if my train is delayed?
 - What ticket types are available?
+- Can I refund my metro day pass?
+- What is the cancellation policy for a metro ticket?
+- Can I get compensation if my train is delayed?

 Results successfully retrieved relevant policy documents.